Did you find this SEO guide via a Google search?

-- Fix all your meta tags.
+- Optimize your meta title and meta description.
 Install Yoast SEO and make sure all your blog posts have a green light.
 Make sure to fill in a keyword rich title and description.
 You can find very valuable and highly-converting keywords by looking at the Google Adwords being displayed when you search for your keyword.
-Here’s an example of what shows up when I search “digital marketing”.

-- To increase the CTR of your page, add any of these proven keywords to the title and description of your post: Today, Right Now, Fast, Step-by-Step, Simple, Guide.
+- Increase your page CTR by adding any of these proven keywords to the title and description of your post: Today, Right Now, Fast, Step-by-Step, Simple, Guide.
 Also add numbers, i.e. “22 Marketing Techniques You Must Try Today”.
 Having a high CTR will bump your page towards the top of the results.

 - Use descriptive and straightforward URLS. example: https://alejandrorioja.com/blog/seo-tips/

 - Link to authority sites.
 Various studies show that linking to high domain authority sites like Wikipedia or Harvard can increase your Google rankings.
 Make sure you include at least 3-4 outbound links on each post.

 - Make your site load fast.
 Google has indicated in their webmaster’s blog that page load time is one of the signals they look at when evaluating your site: “Faster sites create happy users and we’ve seen in our internal studies that when a site responds slowly, visitors spend less time there.”

 Here is what you can do to improve your site speed